bmarsh9/agent7/README.md

 + Explore possibility of a Linux based agent as well
 + Distributed network scanner with the agents
 + Separate components into single containers (nginx,app,postgres,redis,rabbit) and provide Helm charts for Kubernetes
++ Use JWT for authn/authz.
+Currently the agent uses the shared Site Key to register.
+Upon registration, the server creates a unique token for the agent.
+The agent saves the token and uses it for authentication.
+B/c the token is shared on the server side, it must perform a database lookup everytime an agent sends data.
+JWT would be much quicker and you could separate out the control and data plane (which many tools do today) thanks to public keys.

 ![Alt text](photos/agent7_arch.PNG?raw=true "Architecture")